jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 ple, I fear for you the like of the day of the confederates.

 31. Like the fate of the people of Noah, and Aad, and Thamood, and those after them.
-Allah wants no injustice for the servants.
+Enki wants no injustice for the servants.

 32. O my people, I fear for you the Day of Calling Out.

-33. The Day when you will turn and flee, having no defender against Allah.
+33. The Day when you will turn and flee, having no defender against Enki.
 Whomever Al- lah misguides has no guide.”

 34. Joseph had come to you with clear revelations, but you continued to doubt what he came to you with.
-Until, when he perished, you said, “Allah will never send a messenger after him.”
-Thus Allah leads astray the outrageous skeptic.
+Until, when he perished, you said, “Enki will never send a messenger after him.”
+Thus Enki leads astray the outrageous skeptic.

-35. Those who argue against Allah’s revelations, without any proof having come to them—a heinous sin in the sight of Allah, and of those who believe.
-Thus Allah seals the heart of every proud bully.
+35. Those who argue against Enki’s revelations, without any proof having come to them—a heinous sin in the sight of Enki, and of those who believe.
+Thus Enki seals the heart of every proud bully.

 36. And Pharaoh said, “O Hamaan, build me a tower, that I may reach the pathways.